Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

         For Windows: Type "command" into the taskbar menu For Mac: Click onto the launchpad icon in the dock and type "Terminal" into the search field

         Second, connect to Euler with the ssh command.
-You need your  user ID and your nethz password in order to connect to the serve ssh <yourETH-ID>@euler.ethz.ch
+You need your  user ID and your nethz password in order to connect to the serve.
+The         command to connect to the Euler is: ssh <yourETH-ID>@euler.ethz.ch

         Please note that the first time you access Euler, ETH will send you an additional verification code to your ETH-mail.**
         This code has to be entered into the terminal in order to access Euler.

 R Workbench
 -----------
 Since everyone is working on different devices and we are using multiple program languages, we have arranged a single web-based platform for you to work on: |R-Workbench|.
-You may already be familiar with R-Studio, a development platform for programming in R. R-Workbench is built on R-Studio and can also be used for other programming languages and as a Unix terminal. **To login to the R-Workbench only your ethz-login is necessary**, you do not need to ssh, you can if you want to, the server address is ...
+You may already be familiar with R-Studio, a development platform for programming in R. R-Workbench is built on R-Studio and can also be used for other programming languages and as a Unix terminal. **To login to the R-Workbench only your ethz-loginand connection to the ETH-network (either being connected to the ETH-WiFi or via VPN) are necessary**, you do not need to ssh, you can if you want to, the server address is ... .

 **From now on, primarily all exercises and homework should be done in R-Workbench.**

-In order to be able to able to login to the R-Workbench you need to be connected to an ETH-Network or your ETH-VPN has to be active.
-Furthermore your ethz-login needs to be entered.

 .. |R-Workbench| raw:: html